Neurocognitive Disorders Lab

 Topics of interest & Current work

 The work in our lab aims to better understand brain changes in adults and seniors.
-We focus on psychiatric conditions that may increase risk for cognitive decline, or mask, mimic or alter signs of dementia (for example, depression or anxiety).
+We focus on psychiatric conditions that may increase risk for cognitive decline, or mask, mimic or alter signs of dementia.
+Currently, we have a particular interest in how ADHD and bipolar disorder impact brain health across the adult lifespan and into later life.
 We use a variety of tools to answer three major questions, outlined below.